microsoft/sqlworkshops/sql2019workshop/sql2019wks/07_SQLOnKubernetes.md

       targetPort: 1433
   type: LoadBalancer
 ```
 The **kind:Service** is the built-in support for a Service in Kubernetes with a **type: LoadBalancer**.
 The name of the service is mssql-service which you will use when deploying the pod later in this Activity.
 The **app:mssql** is a *label* which can be used for various ways to refer to a collection of objects of the same project.
+In this case the label is being used as a *label selector* for the service.
+Any pod deployed with the mssql label will be bound to the LoadBalancer.
 Finally, the **ports:** section declares the protocol and how to map a public port to the port in the container of the pod which for SQL Server is 1433.

 When this command completes you should see a message like: